SwapnilGavali295/Chat-Application-with-Networking/README.md

 - View messages from other connected clients in the console.
 - Disconnect from the server by typing "Quit" in the client console.

-## Contributing

-Contributions to the Chat Application are welcome!
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure they are well-tested.
-4. Submit a pull request detailing the changes you've made.